VA Disability Rating for Hearing Loss: 2026 Guide

 How does the VA rate hearing loss?

-The VA uses your audiogram (pure tone threshold) and speech recognition score to place your hearing in a Roman numeral category (I–XI) for each ear.
-These combine to produce a percentage rating using a conversion table.
+The VA uses your audiogram (pure tone threshold average) and speech recognition score to place your hearing in a Roman numeral category (I-XI) for each ear.
+The two ear categories combine on a conversion table to produce a percentage rating under DC 6100.

 Can I get 0% for hearing loss and still get benefits?